sam-a-levy/sam-a-levy.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Sam A Levy"
+title: "About Sam A. Levy"
-excerpt: "About Sam A Levy"
+excerpt: "Sam A. Levy, Postdoc at NYU"
 author_profile: true
 redirect_from:
   - /about/